IBM/fabric-postgres-wallet/README.md

 **Install and instantiate the smart contract**

-This pattern can be executed with the sample chaincode [fabcar.go](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/fabcar/go) or else you can install your own chaincode.
+This code pattern can be executed with the sample chaincode [fabcar.go](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/fabcar/go) or else you can install your own chaincode.
 Instantiate the chaincode after installation.
 You can refer to step 12 to step 14 [here](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) to install and instantiate smart contract.

 **Download connection profile**